-Research opportunities for pre- and postdoctoral trainees center around the neuropsychological and neurobehavioral features of typical and abnormal aging.
-Trainees have access to a large normal control cohort and patients with Alzheimer's disease, frontotemporal-spectrum disorders, progressive aphasias, cerebrovascular disease, mild cognitive impairment, parkinsonian disorders, and Huntington's disease.
-Projects linking clinical and experimental data with quantitative structural and functional neuroimaging and fluid biomarkers can be pursued.
+This training opportunity is centered at the Memory and Aging Center (MAC) in the UCSF Department of Neurology.
+The MAC is a major center for the study of aging and neurodegenerative syndromes, dementia care, research, and education.
+Research for preand postdoctoral trainees center opportunities around neuropsychological and neurobehavioral features of typical and abnormal aging.
+Trainees have access to a large cohort of deeply phenotyped, functional intact older adults and patients with Alzheimer's disease, frontotemporal-spectrum disorders, cerebrovascular disease, parkinsonian disorders, and progressive aphasias, Huntington's disease.
+There is a large community outreach program with an emphasis on understanding the social determinants of health, novel approaches to behavioral assessment, and innovative multidisciplinary dementia care programs.
+Projects linking clinical and experimental data with quantitative structural and functional neuroimaging, genetics, and fluid biomarkers can be pursued.
 Trainees are encouraged to participate in a broad range of funded projects related to early detection and characterization of neurodegenerative diseases.
-Independent projects are encouraged.
+Independent projects are encouraged, and there are multiple neuropsychology faculty members available for mentoring and collaboration.